What are 'hydrosols'?

 HYDROSOLS

 "Hydrosol" is a term coined by Jeanne Rose in the 1980s to describe herbal distillate waters.
 Resins, roots, leaves, flowers, etc can be steam distilled to craft several substances including essential oils - and Hydrosols.
+The plant material is subjected to steam and pressure, extracting the cellular waters and aromatic compounds.

 True hydrosols have measurable amounts of plant medicine and can be used by herbalists to help re-balance imbalances in the body.